 In this lab, we'll be playing with the time function.
-The time function gives the number of seconds that have elapsed since a particular date and time.
+The time function gives the number of seconds that have elapsed (in fact it also gives fractional seconds) since a given date in time.
 For example, you can type:

-'''

-import time

-print time.time()
+import time print time.time()

-'''